onthecodepath/iOS-Interview-Questions/README.md

 ## Database

-#### What is NSFetchRequest?

-NSFetchRequest is the class responsible for fetching from Core Data.
-Fetch requests can be used to fetch a set of objects meeting a certain criteria, individual values and more. ([source](https://medium.com/ios-os-x-development/50-ios-interview-questions-and-answers-part-2-45f952230b9f))

 #### What is Core Data?

 Core Data is a framework that is used to manage the model layer objects.
 It has the ability to persist object graphs to a persistent store.